jeet-dot-dev/Mentrix/README.md

-# Mentrix
+# Merntix
-Mentrix is a futuristic Metaverse Classroom platform where users can create and join immersive 3D rooms for collaborative learning experiences.
+Merntix is a futuristic Metaverse Classroom platform where users can create and join immersive 3D rooms for collaborative learning experiences.
 Designed for the next generation of education.

+## What Problems Does It Solve

+- **Immersive Learning Environment**: Transforms traditional online education into an engaging 3D experience, increasing student attention and participation
+- **Experiential Education**: Allows students to experience the future of education through virtual classroom interactions
+- **Interactive Assessment**: Provides a dynamic environment for mock tests and assessments that surpass traditional online quiz formats
+- **Distance Learning Barriers**: Breaks down geographical barriers while maintaining a sense of physical presence and community
+- **Student Engagement**: Combats online learning fatigue through gamified educational experiences

 ## Project Structure

 ```
-Mentrix/
+Merntix/
 ├── .git/                    # Git repository
 ├── .gitignore               # Git ignore file
 ├── README.md                # Project documentation